Tip: You can use filters for better results

 - A queue is the parent of one or more processes.

-- A process is the child of one queue.
+- A process is the child of a queue.

-You can acknowledge or retry a queue in case of failure, which will then also resolve all nested child processes.
+- Retrying a queue will also retry all nested child processes.

-- Select the system connection that you want to monitor from the drop-down.
+- Select the interface connection that you want to monitor from the drop-down.

 Troubleshooting a queue will also troubleshoot all underlying child processes.
 There are currently two options to troubleshoot a queue.
 You can either retry or acknowledge the queue.